espressomd/espresso/doc/sphinx/analysis.rst

 are calculated is beyond the scope of this manual.
 Three body potentials are implemented following the procedure in
 Ref. :cite:`thompson09a`.
-A different formula is used to calculate contribution from electrostatic interactions in P3M.
-For electrostatic interactions, the :math:`k`-space contribution is not well tested, so use with caution!
-Anything outside that is currently not implemented.
+A different formula is used to calculate contribution from electrostatic interactions.
+For electrostatic interactions in P3M, the :math:`k`-space contribution is implemented according to :cite:`essmann1995smooth`.
+The implementation of the Coulomb P3M pressure is tested against LAMMPS.

 Four-body dihedral potentials are not included.
 Except of VIRTUAL\_SITES\_RELATIVE constraints all other constraints of any kind are not currently accounted for in the pressure calculations.
 The pressure is no longer correct, e.g., when particles are confined to a plane.

-The command is implemented in parallel.

 .. _Momentum of the system: